-This course involves the study of homelessness in society and the personal contexts and complex needs of people and families experiencing homelessness.
+This programme involves the study of homelessness in society and the personal contexts and complex needs of people and families experiencing homelessness.
 The programme aims to help practitioners in homeless related services to develop knowledge and skills in the prevention of homelessness and in the use of effective, supportive interventions with people encountering homelessness.
+The programme is developed in collaboration with the Dublin Region Homeless Executive and a range of Irish Homelessness agencies.

 In the Undergraduate Certificate in Homeless Prevention and Intervention you will study:

-- Concepts, definitions and classifications of homelessness; socio-economic and personal factors that influence pathways to homelessness; homeless prevention strategies
+- Concepts, definitions and classifications of homelessness; socio-economic, personal and health-related factors that influence pathways to homelessness; homeless prevention strategies

-- The experience of homelessness and its effects on a person’s/ family’s health and social functioning
+- The experience of homelessness and its effects on the health and social functioning of individuals and families

-- The process and practice of effective assessment, support planning and case management in relation to- socio-economic needs (finance, housing, education, employment) - family functioning issues - physical health problems - mental health and substance use problems
+- The process and practice of effective assessment, support planning and case management in relation to

 View the current course structure